marcoverl/monitoring-templates/logstash-monitoring/README.md

 Navigate to Dashboards / Import

-Paste in the contents of `overlays/XXXXSearch/Dashboards/Rucio Storage` into the import via panel json
+Paste in the contents of `Dashboards/Rucio-Storage.json` into the import via panel json